Innovation is a necessity.

 Manifesting innovation isn’t always easy.
 Fortunately, there are several resources that any business person can draw inspiration from.
 To keep your operation from growing stagnant, look to these tried and true methods.

-Innovate an innovation.
 The idea that breathes new life into your business doesn’t have to come from you; it might just need to be discovered by you.
 By keeping track of new approaches and innovations in other businesses, you may find that what works elsewhere can be modified to serve your operation.

 Take Henry Ford.
 Historically, he’s credited with revolutionizing the auto industry by using factory-line assembly techniques to make cars affordable.
 However, Americans today wouldn’t know Ford from any other Gilded Age startup if not for Swift & Company, whose conveyor-driven “disassembly lines” could turn a freshly slaughtered steer into market-ready packaged meat in record time.

 Ford didn’t create the concept, he repurposed a meat-packer’s innovation by putting car parts on it and running it backwards.
 Here at Business Republic, we drew inspiration from Radiolingua, a company that sought to make language education more accessible through short podcasts.
-As it turned out, business education could’ve used a little democratization too, hence the $100 MBA Show.
+As it turned out, business education could’ve used a little democratization too, hence The $100 MBA Show.
 By being creative enough to mold existing innovation to your purposes, you can identify game changers that already exist.

-Ask the customers.
 Your customers know the most about what they want, so solicit their advice.
 Some feedback may be predictable- requests for lower prices or faster service, for example.
 Others may surprise you, like requests for new features or personalization that you wouldn’t have considered had you not asked.

-Don’t fear complaints.
 Customers should feel comfortable telling you what they don’t like, because their dissatisfaction could be the key to your innovation.
 Let customers know that their feedback, positive and negative, is valuable- because it is.
 Create contests where feedback can be rewarded with prizes, like the free memberships users who leave reviews on iTunes can win from the $100 MBA.
 It’s a wise investment.

-Don’t ask the customers.
 Just listen to them.
 Sometimes, asking the customers directly works.
 Other times, it’s better to learn from them in a more subtle way.
 Simply studying your customers can reveal an opportunity for innovation that even they might not think to ask for.

 Levi Strauss didn’t ask customers if they wanted holes in their jeans.
 They simply noticed that people were taking scissors to their denim and reacted accordingly, launching the “distressed” trend.
 Heinz noticed the cultural running gag about the difficulty of getting their product out of the bottle, and designed an upside-down one.